 In Option 2, instead of using California Avenue all the way down to Playa Avenue, buses would make a left turn back into the TAMC corridor just south of the California/Fremont/Del Monte/Monterey intersection.
 Once back within the corridor, buses would travel on dedicated lanes down to Playa Avenue to a new bus stop and platforms within the TAMC right-of-way.
 Following this stop, buses would turn left on Playa Avenue and then right back on to Del Monte Boulevard.
+This option is illustrated in Figure 3-9.

 To improve traffic operations at the Del Monte Boulevard/Playa Avenue (signalized) and Playa Avenue/California Avenue (stop controlled) intersections, which are very close together, a new signal is proposed at Playa Avenue/California Avenue, with a single controller and geometric design improvements for both intersections to allow for synchronized cycles.
 Intersection signalization is proposed regardless of the options described above.
 Transit signal priority equipment will be included for the busway lanes and buses.
-Intersection improvements would also include removal of a short section of track, removal of antiquated railroad crossing apparatus, and limited grading at the La Playa intersection to smooth out the slope and grade.
-The analysis in this document conservatively assumes implementation of Option 2, which could result in greater environmental construction effects.
-This option is illustrated in Figure 3-9.
+Intersection improvements would also include removal of a short section of track, removal of antiquated railroad crossing apparatus, and limited grading at the Playa intersection to smooth out the slope and grade.
+This intersection concept is illustrated in Figure 3-10.